 The WITH ESTIMATEONLY option runs through all the batches and spits out the largest total fact estimate from all the batches.
 It’s supposed to be a very conservative estimate, but certain pathological cases can trip it up as it can’t account for all possible schemas.

 One more piece of knowledge I can safely page-out of my head now! :-)

 PS Beware also that I’ve heard of many cases of a bug in SQL Server 2008 R2 where the output is incorrectly very low.
 The dev team is aware of this issue and are working on it.
-It also seems to be broken in SQL Server 2012.
+It’s working again in 2012 and 2014.